 On private land, blinds can be absolutely deadly.
 Setting up a blind well before the season opens and allowing the birds to get used to it being there is vital.
 If birds have been successfully scouted and are using an area heavily — and as long as they don’t change their routine when the blind is placed — they’re in trouble come opening morning.
 The key is getting the blind out without interrupting the bird’s routine.
 Be sure to set it off to the side of the area they’ve been frequenting, not right on top of it.

-On public land, setting a blind in an area close to the roost can be tricky.
+On public land, setting a blind in an area close to the turkey roost can be tricky.
 But it’s worth it on cold mornings or if you’ve got a youth hunter in tow.
 Blinds allow hunters to move around without being noticed.
 Youth hunters don’t like to sit still for hours on end, and they can easily be turned off to turkey hunting if they’re not comfortable.
 A blind allows them to move around, snack, point, talk, and enjoy the experience.
 It also keeps the elements out, making them more comfortable.
 If you’re going to set up near the roost, you’ll need to scout the area well and figure out the easiest way to slide in with a blind, while not being discovered during set up.
 I prefer to set the blind up out of sight, then walk it slowly into position from inside of the blind.

 Another good option when setting up near the roost is to hunt later in the day, hoping to catch birds headed to bed.
 Since many states have hunting hours cut off before the time that birds push heavily onto the limb, being set up along their travel route is your best chance in this situation.
 Setting up early is important, allowing you to find a good place to set up the blind in peace and out of sight of the eagle-eyed turkeys.
 And since you’re going to be set up semi-early, you won’t have to worry about cramping up while leaning against a tree; instead, you can bring a comfortable camp chair with a small cooler to keep snacks and drinks on hand.